Montana/LicensePlateAvailabilityChecker/README.md

 ##LicensePlateAvailabilityChecker

-Check and see if a custom license plate is available in your state, in the works by Montana Mendy
+Check and see if a custom license plate is available in your state, in the works by Montana Mendy.
+Written in Ruby on Rails